LLC Cost: Everything You Need to Know

 Every employer is required to obtain a Federal Employer Identification Number (FEIN) before the business can open a bank account, apply for a license, or file a tax return.
 While not all small businesses needs an FEIN, any employer with employees that operates as a corporation or partnership must obtain an FEIN.

 If an owner of a business is not sure if it needs an FEIN, he or she can reach out to the IRS, who will provide the answer.
 Typically, if a business reports on a personal tax return, the business is not required to have an FEIN since it can just use the social security number.
 However, if the company intends to report on a business tax return, it must obtain an FEIN.

 If a company is required to have an FEIN, there are multiple ways in which to apply.
 It can obtain an FEIN by phone, by fax, by mail, or online.
 To apply by phone, the number is (800) 829-4933.
 To apply by fax or mail, an applicant will need to fill out the SS-4 form and locate the fax number and mailing address for the IRS location.

 To apply online, an applicant can go to the IRS website.
-Here, he can filed the SS-4 form or participate in an “interview style” live chat with a representative that will request information from the owner and will issue an FEIN if it determines the business requires one.
+Here, he or she can file the SS-4 form or participate in an “interview style” live chat with a representative that will request information from the owner and will issue an FEIN if it determines the business requires one.

 Regardless of which method an applicant chooses, the company’s FEIN number won’t activate for two weeks.

-The good news is that there are a number of services that can help set you set up an LLC.
-While costs for this type of assistance vary, it usually starts at about fifty dollars, but will increase depending on the amount of service needed.
+The good news is that there are a number of services that can help you set up an LLC.
+While costs for this type of assistance vary, it usually starts at about $50, but will increase depending on the amount of service needed.

 If the LLC has multiple partners, it is recommended that an attorney is hired to assist in forming the LLC.
 These fees will vary depending on the specific circumstances, so it is advised to obtain quotes before hiring an attorney.